Heron Island oceanswimsafari

 oceanswimsafaris silicone swim cap + dry bag

-Note that many will need to overnight in Gladstone the night before boarding the ferry to Heron Island, in order to make the ferry departure on time.
+Note: Most will need to overnight in Gladstone the night before boarding the ferry to Heron Island, in order to make the ferry departure on time.
 This is not included in the package above.
-On departure from Heron Island, overnights will not be required, Heron Island Resort advise us, provided your departure flights are scheduled after 4:45pm on departure day.
+On departure from Heron Island, overnights will not normally be required, Heron Island Resort advise us, provided your departure flights are scheduled after 4:45pm on departure day.
 (The ferry service is scheduled to depart Heron Island at 12:45 for a 2-hour journey back to Gladstone.)
 For more complete information about Heron Island transfers… Click here

 Note that the providers with whom we work, especially those in Queensland, are operating under difficult conditions caused by the effect of the Covid-19 pandemic on their ability to attract and retain staff.
 Staff, and providers, do their best to provide the services you need, but this difficulty can affect the quality and timeliness of the services provided.
 We ask for your understanding on this.

 Note also that we will send out a comprehensive brief to all those who book prior to your departure on your Heron Island oceanswimsafari.